izabela-matusiewicz-xtb/kit/docs/src/content/docs/mcp/using-kit-with-mcp.md

 }
 ```

-This returns information like current commit SHA, branch name, and remote URL.
+This returns information like current commit SHA, branch name, and remote URL - useful for understanding what version of code you're analyzing.

 More MCP features are coming soon.